We are open Tuesdays to Fridays 10am-5pm and Saturdays 10am-4pm. Public tours Wednesdays 1pm-4pm.

 Devon in the 1920s – The Forgotten Decade

-As many DEI members will already be aware, a research collaboration is now in progress, under the aegis of Devon History Society, Devon Family History Society, the South West Heritage Trust and The Box (Plymouth).
-We aim to bring together a wide range of research to create a picture of Devon in the 1920s to share in a Festival of Devon in the 1920s.
-We’re looking for members of the DEI who are history enthusiasts, with a bit of time to spare and who could help in the following ways
+A research collaboration is now in progress with the Devon History Society, Devon Family History Society, the South West Heritage Trust and The Box (Plymouth).
+We aim to bring together a wide range of research to create a picture of Devon in the 1920s.
+We are looking for Members of the DEI to help in the following ways:

-• Discover the histories of local people.
-Do you or does anyone you know have memories already recorded, or recall what their parents told them about the 1920s?
-We’re looking for family memories in which to ground our research.
+• Discover the histories of local people: Do you, or does anyone you know, have memories already recorded, or recall what their parents told them about the 1920s?
+We are looking for family memories in which to ground our research.

-• Tell the 1920s history of your own community.
-What traces of the 1920s are there in your local community?
-Physical traces like council houses or village halls?
-Records like parish magazines or school records?
+• Tell the 1920s history of your own community: What traces of the 1920s are there in your local community?
+For example, buildings such as council houses and village halls, and archival materials such as parish magazines and school records.
 What do they tell us about the decade?

-• Help shape countywide research.
-We’d like to bring together the fruits of research across the county under five headings: The Legacy of the Great War; Growing up; Rural Life; Progress and Technology; and Tourism and Leisure.
-Could you help?
+• Help shape countywide research: We would like to bring together the fruits of research across the county under five headings: The Legacy of the Great War; Growing up; Rural Life; Progress and Technology; and Tourism and Leisure.
+Can you help?

-Please contact me: Dr Julia Neville, Devon in the 1920s Project Manager [email protected] or via the Devon History Society website
+Please contact: Dr Julia Neville, Devon in the 1920s Project Manager, at [email protected] or via the Devon History Society website.

-PS The DEI’s own West Quarter in the 1920s research project is very much part of the overall project.
-We’re a thriving group but we could fit in one or two more researchers to help, so do get in touch if that would interest you.
+The DEI’s own West Quarter in the 1920s research project is very much part of the overall project.
+We are a thriving group but we could fit in one or two more researchers to help, so do get in touch if interested.